scipy/scipy/doc/source/dev/contributor/meson.rst

-   Building SciPy on Windows has always been a little tricky - it does work provided that all build dependencies are installed (most importantly, OpenBLAS and a compatible set of compilers: either Mingw-w64 or MSVC + Intel Fortran works.
+   Building SciPy on Windows has always been a little tricky - it does work provided that all build dependencies are installed (most importantly, OpenBLAS and a compatible set of compilers: either Mingw-w64 or MSVC + Intel Fortran works).
 If you have issues on Windows, please look at `this CI job <https://github.com/scipy/scipy/blob/main/.github/workflows/windows.yml>`_ for details.